potassco/fastlane/doc/content/usage.rst

 failed attempts respectively, to improve the solution.
 Additional clingo arguments can be set after the default options.

 For finer control over the performed Large-Neighbourhood-Search (LNS) this module should be used as an api.
-During initialization of the LNS object, all callables, which should be used during execution, can be replaced.
+During initialization of the LNS object, all callables, which will be used during execution, can be replaced and are further explained :ref:`here<ref_call>`.
-Some example callables can be found in the :code:`lib` submodule.
+Some example callables can be found in the :ref:`lib<ref_lib>` submodule.
 Additional parameters such as relax rates or the step limit for the LNS can be set using the :code:`set_params()` method.
 An example of the LNS initialization can be seen below or in :code:`./examples/demo.py`: